rednafi/rednafi.com/content/python/dataclasses_and_methods.md

 `repr` for your large OO class, adding a `__repr__` to the class definition is not that difficult.
 Why pay the price for building heavier data class instances only for that?

-In Python, data classes are considerably slower[^2] to instantiate compared to vanilla classes.
+In Python, data classes are considerably slower[^2] to define and import compared to vanilla classes.
 However, they serve a different purpose than your typical run-of-the-mill classes.
 When you decorate a class with the `@dataclass` decorator without changing any of the default parameters, Python automatically generates `__init__`, `__eq__`, and `__repr__`